ptycho/ptypy/doc/rst/getting_started.rst

 Running ptypy
 -------------

-Next we import the Ptycho class and pass the tree at level 5 which will make the reconstruction start immediately and will sequentially initialize and use all engines in ``p.engines``
+We import the :any:`Ptycho` class and pass the tree ``p`` at level 5.
+That will make the reconstruction start immediately after and will sequentially initialize and use all engines in ``p.engines``

 ::